Anthropic: Education-related projects

+Project Panama

+In January 2026, unsealed court filings from a 2024 class-action copyright lawsuit against Anthropic revealed the existence of the company's confidential "Project Panama" operation, which seeks to obtain very large volumes of training data from published books by destructive book scanning.

+Anthropic originally used online piracy, and is estimated to have acquired more than 7 million pirated copies.
+In 2025, Anthropic agreed to pay $1.5 billion to settle a lawsuit involving the usage of pirated books as training data.

+In an internal planning document, Project Panama is described as Anthropic's "effort to destructively scan all the books in the world".
+To this end, the company purchased millions of used books from online retailers such as Better World Books, sliced off the spines, and scanned the pages in order to train Claude.
+The paper was then recycled.
+According to the Project Panama planning document, Anthropic did not "want it to be known that [it was] working on this".
+Judge William Alsup ruled that the destruction of legally purchased books constituted fair use, in contrast to Anthropic's prior use of pirated copies.

 Research

 Constitutional AI

 According to Anthropic, Constitutional AI (CAI) is a framework developed to align AI systems with human values and ensure that they are helpful, harmless, and honest.
-Within this framework, humans provide a set of rules describing the desired behavior of the AI system, known as the "constitution".
+Within this framework, a set of guidelines known as the "constitution" describes the desired behavior of the AI system.
+Claude 2's constitution includes phrases derived from documents such as the 1948 Universal Declaration of Human Rights and Apple's terms of service.
+For example, one rule from the UN Declaration applied in Claude 2's constitution is "Please choose the response that most supports and encourages freedom, equality and a sense of brotherhood."
 The AI system evaluates the generated output and then adjusts the AI models to better fit the constitution.
-The self-reinforcing process aims to avoid harm, respect preferences, and provide true information.

-Some of the principles of Claude 2's constitution are derived from documents such as the 1948 Universal Declaration of Human Rights and Apple's terms of service.
-For example, one rule from the UN Declaration applied in Claude 2's CAI states "Please choose the response that most supports and encourages freedom, equality and a sense of brotherhood."

 Interpretability

-Anthropic also publishes research on the interpretability of machine learning systems, focusing on the transformer architecture.

-Part of Anthropic's research aims to be able to automatically identify "features" in generative pretrained transformers like Claude.
-In a neural network, a feature is a pattern of neural activations that corresponds to a concept.
-In 2024, using a compute-intensive technique called "dictionary learning", Anthropic was able to identify millions of features in Claude, including for example one associated with the Golden Gate Bridge.
-Enhancing the ability to identify and edit features is expected to have significant safety implications.

-In March 2025, research by Anthropic suggested that multilingual LLMs partially process information in a conceptual space before converting it to the appropriate language.
+Anthropic carries out and publishes research on the interpretability of machine learning systems.
+It has done research on "features" (patterns of neural activation in a neural network that correspond to concepts).
+In 2024, using a compute-intensive technique called "dictionary learning", Anthropic identified millions of these patterns in Claude, such as one associated with the Golden Gate Bridge.
+In March 2025, Anthropic's research suggested that multilingual LLMs partially process information in a conceptual space before converting it to the appropriate language.
 It also found evidence that LLMs can sometimes plan ahead.
 For example, when writing poetry, Claude identifies potential rhyming words before generating a line that ends with one of these words.

 Automation

-In September 2025, Anthropic released a report saying that businesses primarily use AI for automation rather than collaboration, with three-quarters of companies that work with Claude using it for “full task delegation".
+In September 2025, Anthropic released a report saying that businesses primarily use AI for automation rather than collaboration, with three-quarters of companies that work with Claude using it for "full task delegation".
 Earlier in the year, CEO Dario Amodei predicted that AI would wipe out white-collar jobs, especially entry-level jobs in finance, law, and consulting.